Lecture notes on the formation and early evolution of planetary systems: Planet Formation

 The radial drift velocities given by equation (\ref{eq_vrrate}) imply significant radial migration over the lifetime of the disk -- not just for particles at the most vulnerable meter-scale size range but also for substantially smaller and larger bodies.
 This means that we should expect substantial changes in the local ratio of solids to gas as a function of time and radius in the disk \cite{takeuchi05}.
 Under some circumstances, radial drift may allow solids to pileup within the inner disk, potentially improving the chances of forming planetesimals there \cite{youdin04}.

-Several recent papers have examined possible modifications to radial drift that might arise as a consequence of turbulence within the disk \cite{boss03,rice04,durisen05}.
+Radial drift can be slowed or locally reversed if the gas disk has a non-monotonic radial pressure profile.
 The inward motion of solid bodies embedded within the disk occurs as a consequence of a gas pressure gradient that leads to sub-Keplerian gas orbital velocities.
-In general, radial drift drives particles toward {\em pressure maxima}, so that the motion is inevitably inward in a quiescent disk.
-In a turbulent disk, on the other hand, it may be possible to create local pressure maxima that would act as sites where solids concentrate.
-The basic idea is illustrated in Figure~\ref{fig_concentrate}.
-Such scenarios, although speculative, are potentially interesting since if the hypothesized local pressure maximum occurs on a scale $\Delta r$, then the local pressure gradient $\sim P / \Delta r$ exceeds the global gradient $\sim P / r$.
+In general, radial drift drives particles toward {\em pressure maxima}, so in a disk where the mid-plane pressure declines smoothly the motion is typically inward.
+If, on the other hand, it were possible to create local pressure maxima these would also act as sites where solids concentrate.
+This possibility was recognized in a prescient paper by \citet{whipple72}, whose Figure~1 is more or less reproduced here as Figure~\ref{fig_concentrate}.
+If the perturbation to the pressure occurs on a scale $\Delta r$, then to obtain a maximum we require that the local pressure gradient $\sim P / \Delta r$ exceed the global gradient $\sim P / r$.
 The time scale to concentrate solids locally is then faster than the global inspiral time by a factor $\sim (\Delta r / r)^2$.

+Several physical processes can create pressure maxima.
+Persistent local pressure maxima could form in a disk at particular locations (for example, at the inner edge of dead zones), while transient maxima could occur due to the large-scale effects of disk turbulence. \citet{rice04} and \citet{durisen05} discussed how self-gravitating turbulence might concentrate particles within spiral arms or axisymmetric gas rings. \citet{johansen09b} showed that ``zonal flows"---axisymmetric local perturbations to the pressure that are maintained by variations in $v_\phi$---could form within MRI turbulent disks.
+The edges of gaps carved by massive planets are another obvious location where a pressure maxima may be expected.